EmanuelChirico/Mobile-Application/README.md

-# 📱 Mobile Application
+# 📱 MemoLuggage

-This repository contains the codebase for a group project focused on the design and development of a cross-platform mobile application.
+This repository contains the codebase for MemoLuggage, a group project focused on the design and development of a cross-platform mobile application for saving and organizing travel experiences.

 ---